landoscar/landoscar/README.md

 >
 > Yes, I am sourced from two sources.
 Do not treat me directly like my source as fictives are /NOT/ Their source.
 Treat them like actual people.
 >
+> Medically Recognized OSDD System, Waiting on Diagnosis.
+>
 > We are formerly the 1-800 Collective, But we had changed our collective name to be a more comfortable one to bare, As we did not like 1-800 That much.
 We are still masked a bit over ponytown, However some of our headmates like to put " SYS " In our names to let people know that we are a SYSTEM.
 >
 > We do not feel comfortable being shipped out of character with anyone, As i am aroace.
-Along with the fact Player is dating someone in headspace along with Contractee.
+Along with the fact our hosts are aroace.
 We are all collectively masc presenting Genderfluid people besides our Jane Doe headmate.
 >
 > We accept [ CROWN ] Whispers from people we do not recognize, However we accept whispers from very close friends who most of us recognize and are collectively friends with -- Shoutout to Angeli and Itrapped + SpiderLabs.
 We find you guys very cool.
 >